 External Examining is a cornerstone of the UK Higher Education system for the assurance of standards and quality.
-External Examiners’ reports are therefore vital information to the University to confirm that this function has been fulfilled, to identify any areas for improvement along with features of innovative practice that may be worthy of sharing and adoption elsewhere.How to Complete the Online Report
+External Examiners’ reports are vital to the University to confirm that this function has been fulfilled, to identify any areas for improvement along with features of innovative practice that may be worthy of sharing and adoption elsewhere.Completing the External Examiner’s Report

-You must fill out an annual report using our electronic submission system.
-The current report template can be found at:
+The report should be completed using the University’s electronic submission system.
+The report template can be found at: https://intranet.swan.ac.uk/ExternalExaminers/

 Reports should be sufficiently detailed, addressing each of the items raised in the report form template.
 Where a report is deemed to be lacking in detail, it may be referred back to the External Examiner for revision.

-The report draws extensively on the relevant indicators of the QAA’s Quality Code.
-External Examiners’ comments on the examining process shall be required, including observations on the structure and content of the programme of study and its delivery and also areas of good practice and opportunities to enhance the quality of student learning opportunities.
+The report draws extensively on the relevant Advice and Guidance of the QAA’s UK Quality Code: External Expertise.
+External Examiners’ comments on the examining process are required, including observations on the structure and content of the programme of study and its delivery, and also areas of good practice and opportunities to enhance the quality of student learning opportunities.
+Topics include:

-- sufficiency of number and range of papers from the whole cohort to enable you to determine that the internal marking was appropriate and consistent;
+- Sufficiency of number and range of papers from the whole cohort to enable External Examiners to determine that the internal marking was appropriate and consistent;

 - Examples of good, interesting or innovative practice.